maxmahlke/classy/docs/getting_started.rst

    :class: important

-   The ``classy`` data directory can be shared between different devices and users, as long as all involved systems are either UNIX based (Linux, MacOS) or Windows systems.
-If you would like to share data between Windows and UNIX computers, let me know.
+   The ``classy`` data directory can be shared between different devices and users.
+The filepaths of the spectra are stored relative to the data directory location.

 You can change the location by setting the